benfreeston/dockerdev/README.md

 # Development Container

 I like to play with data and ideas.
 I like docker for portability.
 I like to use notebooks, but I also like to run stuff in bash.
 Sometimes I want to be able to build little web servers.
 I use dash.
+This is a simple little container that allows all these things to happen.
+It binds the local folder to the remote so code can be edited while running.

 ## Setup